Sea anemone: Anatomy

 A typical sea anemone is a sessile polyp attached at the base to the surface beneath it by an adhesive foot, called a basal or pedal disc, with a column-shaped body topped by an oral disc.
 Most are from 1 to 5 cm in diameter and 1.5 to 10 cm in length, but they are inflatable and vary greatly in dimensions.
 Some are very large; Urticina columbiana and Stichodactyla mertensii can both exceed 1 m in diameter and Metridium farcimen a metre in length.
 Some species burrow in soft sediment and lack a basal disc, having instead a bulbous lower end, the physa, which anchors them in place.

 The column or trunk is generally more or less cylindrical and may be plain and smooth or may bear specialised structures; these include solid papillae (fleshy protuberances), adhesive papillae, cinclides (slits), and small protruding vesicles.
 In some species the part immediately below the oral disc is constricted and is known as the capitulum.
-When the animal contracts, the oral disc, tentacles and capitulum fold inside the pharynx and are held in place by a strong sphincter muscle part way up the column.
+When the animal contracts, the oral disc, tentacles and capitulum fold inside the pharynx and are held in place by a strong bone all the way up the column.
 There may be a fold in the body wall, known as a parapet, at this point, and this parapet covers and protects the anemone when it is retracted.

 The oral disc has a central mouth, usually slit-shaped, surrounded by one or more whorls of tentacles.
 The ends of the slit lead to grooves in the wall of the pharynx known as siphonoglyphs; there are usually two of these grooves, but some groups have a single one.
 The tentacles are generally tapered and often tipped by a pore, but in some species they are branched, club-tipped, or reduced to low knobs.
 The tentacles are armed with many cnidocytes, cells that are both defensive and used to capture prey.
 Cnidocytes contain stinging nematocysts, capsule-like organelles capable of everting suddenly, giving the phylum Cnidaria its name.
 Each nematocyst contains a small venom vesicle filled with actinotoxins, an inner filament, and an external sensory hair.
 A touch to the hair mechanically triggers a cell explosion, which launches a harpoon-like structure that attaches to the organism that triggered it, and injects a dose of venom in the flesh of the aggressor or prey.

-At the base of the tentacles in some species lie acrorhagi, elongated inflatable tentacle-like organs armed with cnidocytes, that can flail around and fend off other encroaching anemones; one or both anemones can be driven off or suffer injury in such battles.
+At the base of the tentacles in some species, primarily aggregating anemones, lie acrorhagi, elongated inflatable tentacle-like organs armed with cnidocytes, that can flail around and fend off other encroaching anemones; one or both anemones can be driven off or suffer injury in such battles.

+Many sea anemones also have acontia, thin filaments covered in cnidae that can be ejected and retracted for defence.